MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Tab_Expansion.md

 > As of PowerShell 7.0, <kbd>Tab</kbd> will also expand abbreviated cmdlets and
 > functions.
 For example, `i-psdf<tab>` returns `Import-PowerShellDataFile`.

-Tab completion also works to resolve PowerShell keywords and native executables.
+Tab completion also works to resolve PowerShell alias and native executables.

 You can use tab expansion repeatedly on the same line.
 For example, you can use tab expansion on the name of the `Get-Content` cmdlet by entering: